 "The first year, our relationship was good and bad.
 Bad because we were sleep deprived and, well, both my husband and I are grumpy without sleep.
 But our baby makes us happy.
 Our children make us laugh, smile and worry like we never had before, but it brings us closer together." — bettysbabes5

-So yes, there will be ups and downs, but something about having created a life together—and taking care of that life as a team—will bond you two in a whole new way.
-You may run into some bumps in the road, but you'll also likely look at your partner singing to baby in the middle of the night, or teaching her to play patty-cake, and fall in love with him all over again.
-Think of babyhood as boot camp.
+Yes, there will be ups and downs, but something about having created a life together—and taking care of that life as a team—will bond you two in a whole new way.
+You may run into some bumps in the road, but you'll also likely look at your partner singing to baby in the middle of the night, or teaching her to play patty-cake, and fall in love with them all over again.
+Think of early parenthood as boot camp.
 If you guys can make it through this, you'll be prepared to make it through almost anything.

 User names have been changed.